Featured Article by DePrisco Jewelers Staff

 The Classic Carved Precious Metal Band

-A precious metal band with stylistic engravings or patterns such as milgrain, filigree, or hand engraved.
-Finishes included matte, brushed, satin or hammered.
+A precious metal band with stylistic engravings or patterns such as miligrain, filigree, or hand engraved.
+Finishes included matte, brushed, satin, or hammered.

 Diamond Wedding Rings

 Any precious metal band set with diamonds and/or gemstones.
 The style of a Diamond Band varies significantly as determined by the technique used in setting the stones. (see below) The most popular diamond band we sell is a 3-7 stone shared prong platinum ring.

 A shared prong ring features a row of diamonds without a metal border to allow maximum light reflection.
 Each prong is clasping two diamonds in place resulting in a row of diamonds without a metal border.
 Our most popular women’s wedding ring choice is a 5-stone shared prong set ring.
 Adding a halo of small diamonds (pave) around the 5-stones provides the ultimate stunner of a ring by making the diamond stones appear even larger.

 In a Pavé setting, the diamonds are set within two bars of precious metal with the crowns of the diamond’s level with the surface – Producing a ‘paved’ look.
 ‘Scalloped’ Pavé settings feature rounded cutouts in the metal on the sides of the band, whereas in ‘French’ Pavé settings metal the cutouts are U or V-shaped.
 Both styles minimize the amount of visible precious metal, exposing the sides of the diamonds to create increased light refraction for added shimmer.